-We only rely on your donations to run this.
+We rely on your donations to run this (add exercises, enhance correction messages, ...).

-If you're a teacher and want to use hackinscience during your courses, you can ask by email at team at hackinscience dot org for a teacher account, we'll bind you to your class students so you can follow their individual progression.
+If you're a teacher and want to use HackInScience during your courses, don't hesitate to tell us by email at team at hackinscience dot org, we can help (make your team private, add needed features, give you a teacher account to see what's your students are doing, ...).

 Good news, we teach Python too!
-Don't hesitate to drop us an email at team at hackinscience dot org and we'll discuss about it.
-We're based in Paris, France, but it may be OK for the team to move in other places, let's talk about it!
+Both in schools and companies, don't hesitate to drop us an email at team at hackinscience dot org and we'll discuss about it.
+We're based in Paris, France, but it may be OK for the team to move in other places, or do it remotely, let's talk about it!

 You may have spotted Python exceptions are often nicely explained, how do we do that?